Macquarie Dictionary: Preferred spellings

 The dictionary records standard Australian English spelling, which is closer to British than American spelling, with spellings like colour, centre, defence and practice/practise (noun/verb).
-It gives -ise spellings first, listing -ize spellings as acceptable variants, unlike the Oxford English Dictionary and some other dictionaries of British English, which continue to prefer -ize to -ise in spite of the opposite tendency amongst the British general public (see Oxford spelling).
-Labour, however, is spelt Labor, when referring to the Australian political party.
-One difference from British spelling is the word program, which the Macquarie Dictionary gives as the preferred spelling.
+It gives -ise spellings first, listing -ize spellings as acceptable variants, unlike the Oxford English Dictionary and some other dictionaries of British English, which continue to prefer -ize to -ise in spite of the opposite tendency among the British general public (see Oxford spelling).
+Labour, however, is spelt Labor when referring to the Australian political party.
+One difference from British spelling is the noun program, which the Macquarie Dictionary gives as the preferred spelling in preference to programme.